-ABOVE: I have enlarged the kennel building photo so you can see more details and a small iron stove.
+ABOVE IS ENLARGEMENT OF THE KENNEL TO SEE THE DETAILS MORE CLEARLY and a small iron stove.
 This stove is used for cooking and for keeping off the chill in cool weather.
 It is not particularly large, as Mrs. Wagstaff is opposed to too much heat inside the kennels.